fred-terzi/reqtext/README.md

 # ReqText by Terzi Tech

-ReqText is a Git-native, CLI first requirements and documentation framework meant to bring requirement management directly into your workflow.
-The requirements can be easily created and modified in hierachical trees, but they are stored in a flat, ordered structure.
-This allows for easy human -and AI- readability.
-As well as easy version control and diffing.
+**ReqText** is a Git-native, CLI-first requirements and documentation framework that brings requirement management directly into your development workflow.
+Requirements are edited as hierarchical trees but stored in a flat, ordered structure—making them easy to version, diff, and understand by both humans and AI.

+---

-## Docucoding with ReqText
+## 🧠 Docucoding with ReqText

-Docucoding in a new to approach code requirements and documentation.
-The requirements live in your workspace with the same tools used for creating and managing them.
+**Docucoding** is a new approach to writing and managing code requirements.
+With ReqText, your requirements live *in your workspace*, alongside your code, using the same tools.

-Docucoding with AI revolutionizes how we interact with it.
-Rather than crafting a single starting prompt going back and forth; ReqText is a complete requirements and PM framework that your chosen AI can learn and maintain.
-In the era of AI Agents, ReqText brings the information and structure needed to turn AI from an assistant into a true developer.
+AI-enhanced docucoding transforms how we work with AI.
+Instead of writing long prompts and iterating manually, ReqText provides a structured framework your chosen AI can understand and update.
+In the era of AI agents, ReqText gives them the project context they need to go from helpful assistant to actual team member.

+---

+## 📄 Introducing `README_AI.reqt`

+ReqText naturally centralizes your requirements, documentation, design intent, and project status in a unified format.
+While this powers your human-readable docs, it’s also instantly usable by AI.

+The `README_AI.reqt` file acts as a *living prompt*—a clear, structured file that helps your AI tools understand not just ReqText itself, but the project you're building with it.

+---

+## 👋 A Note from the Developer

+This project is in early demo release because I believe the core functionality and methodology are ready for real-world feedback.

+I’m actively working on new features and refinements.
+Your feedback is invaluable—please [open an issue](https://github.com/terzitech/reqtext/issues) with any bugs, requests, or ideas.
+Issues always take top priority.

+Thank you for checking out ReqText.
+Happy Docucoding!

+— *Joseph Terzi*

 ## Installation